USM Campus Safety Alert-Timely warning

 USM Public Safety

-Crime Alerts are posted in an effort to make the USM Community aware of any situation that poses a potential threat to the safety and wellbeing of those who live, work, study and visit the campus.
-By keeping you aware of crimes occurring in our community, USM Public Safety hopes to encourage you to become actively involved in crime prevention.
+Timely Warnings are posted in an effort to make the USM Community aware of any situation that poses a potential threat to the safety and wellbeing of those who live, work, study and visit the campus.
+By keeping you aware of crimes or safety issues occurring in our community, USM Public Safety hopes to encourage you to become actively involved in crime prevention.
 Personal safety practices and knowledge are your best defense against crime.
-This USM Timely Notice/Crime Alert is intended to promote safety on campus.
+This USM Safety Alert is intended to promote safety on campus.

 Anyone having information is encouraged to call USM Public Safety at 780-5211.